-Representative B-mode images of the carotid and popliteal arteries are shown in the figures labeled 6.5 (A-N).
-The location (or estimate) of each of the four boundaries (2,3,4 and 5) within the middle lOmm of the image is sketched in the enlarged second image of each pair.
+Representative B-mode images of the carotid arteries are shown in the figures labeled by the section 6.5.
+(A-M).
+The location (or estimate) of each of the four boundaries (2,3,4 and 5) within the middle 10 mm of the image is sketched in the enlarged second image of each pair.
 This is the segment which is read and which has the least geometric image distortion.

 Beginning readers should carefully study these figures before beginning the reading process.
 Particular attention should be paid to the identification of these boundaries when lesions are present.
 Wall motion is an important tool which should be routinely used to identify the important wall boundaries.
-Individual image frames recorded between diastole and systole should be carefully analyzed to clearly distinguish between vein wall and artery wall, to select the frame-closest to systole, and to identify artifacts which are clearly not associated with the principal boundaries being read.
+Individual image frames recorded between diastole and systole should be carefully analyzed to clearly distinguish between vein wall and artery wall, to select the frame closest to systole and to identify artifacts which are clearly not associated with the principal boundaries being read.
 Images having unusual features (e.g. boundaries which are difficult to identify and possible artifacts) should be discussed with the chief reader before performing the measurements.
-If the reader deems it necessary, the video cassette tape may be reviewed after reading an image.
+If the reader deems it necessary, he/she may review the video cassette tape after reading an image.
 6.5.1 Exercise for Reading B-Mode Image of Right Common Carotid: Figures 6.5.A(1) and 6.5.A(2)